Your students can be curious.

-In student-owned science classrooms,
+In NGSS-aligned, student-driven science classrooms,

-Foundations Formula Objectives
+The SOS System: Foundations Objectives

 Reevaluate how we launch science learning in order to better engage and motivate our students to step up and into their own learning journey.
 Use phenomena to create cohesive learning experiences.

 Rethink how we get our students from “A to Z” in order to reach curriculum goals while empowering students to take more responsibility for their experience and meet their own needs.
 Use storylines to embrace a student-driven approach.

-Transform our role in the classroom from teacher to guide to create space for exploration and discovery in order to deepen learning and improve understanding and retention
+Transform our role in the classroom from teacher to guide to create space for three-dimensional exploration and discovery in order to deepen learning and improve understanding and retention